Itching to update your bedroom wall color? Or maybe your trim and baseboards need a little TLC?

-So when I agreed – after much negotiation – to help my daughters makeover each of their bedrooms, one of the hardest decisions was deciding on a color scheme.
+When I agreed – after much negotiation – to help my daughters take on a painting project to makeover each of their bedrooms, one of the hardest decisions was deciding on a color scheme.
 This led to an even harder decision – what color to paint the walls!!

 VOCs are the main solvents in oil-based paints, meaning they are used to dissolve and disperse the other ingredients.
 Water-based paints use water as the main solvent, but they still often contain five to ten percent VOCs.